lakash22/codeassessment/README.md

 Note -

-`*` Ignored 3 tests of password and email validations as my code doesn't handle those scenarios and bad data could be inserted into the database.
+`*` I have ignored three tests for password and email validations since my code currently does not handle those scenarios, which could allow bad data to be inserted into the database.
+Additional test cases can be implemented to sanitize all user inputs, including fields such as first name and last name.

+`*` To enhance security, a mechanism should be implemented that temporarily blocks a user from obtaining a token after a certain number of consecutive invalid password or email attempts.
+This prevents potential brute force attacks and unauthorized access.

-`*` More test cases can be added to test SQL and JS injection before inserting data in DB.
+`*` Test cases should be implemented to validate the security measures against SQL and JavaScript injection vulnerabilities.
+These types of attacks can exploit weaknesses in your application's handling of user inputs.

 ## Assumptions